mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 `Integer` on the other hand is an arbitrary precision integer type.
 This means that the values can potentially get bigger than those of `Int`.
 Haskell will just reserve more memory if that becomes necessary.
 So those integers are "arbitrarily" large, but, of course, only in principle - if you completely run out of computer memory, nothing can save you.

-At the first glance it would seem that `Integer` has some clear advantages.
+At the first glance, it would seem that `Integer` has some clear advantages.
 That being said, `Int` is still being widely used where memory efficiency is important or where we have high confidence that numbers will not become too large.

 For now, we will use the `Integer` type.
 We can finally write the signature of our function: